 An impact fund for studios led by underrepresented founders across Canada.

-We support video game studios with grants, catalytic investments, and community in order to build strong, impactful teams of underrepresented makers who are shaping the future of games.
+We support video game studios with studio development training,catalytic investments, and community in order to build strong, impactful teams of underrepresented makers who are shaping the future of games.

 Studio support – not just project funding.

 Weird Ghosts invests in founders who want to build profitable impact-oriented studios with a long-term vision and commitment to equitable worker-centric structures.

 How we fund.

 We believe in creators retaining ownership of their companies and IP.
 Our investments are structured around shared earnings so that we recoup only after your team is paid.

 For teams who want to form a co-op, get studio operations up and running, and get support with impact strategy.
 Prepares teams for further fundraising.
 Now administered through our nonprofit.